fdazen/fda-documentation/rooms_set_up.md

 ##**Room Classes**

 A room class is a general concept referring to any extra organizational level you wish to have for your rooms.
 For example, if your hotel offers bed dorms, you can create a 'dorm' class to group your beds; or if you have different buildings, you can treat classes as 'buildings', and easily check for availability.
+Room Classes represent a grouping level for rooms but only for internal purposes: your guests won't be able to see nor to book a rom listed under a specific class.

-{{site.data.alerts.important}} A class is different from a room type.
-If you do not need classes and types suffice, you can skip to the next section. {{site.data.alerts.end}}
+{{site.data.alerts.important}} Room Classes is a requirement for room configuration: if you think you may not need it, we recommend you build at least one class called All Availability.{{site.data.alerts.end}}

  - Start by clicking on the link _Room Classes_ in the Admin Settings: